-Artists and art-lovers can look forward to another big-name exhibition come March.
-The Getty Center will be exhibiting Jackson Pollock’s iconic painting, "Mural," along with a detailed exploration of its creation, history and much more.
-The exhibition...
+Artists and art lovers can look forward to another big-name exhibition come March.
+The Getty Center will be showing Jackson Pollock’s iconic painting, "Mural," along with a detailed exploration of its creation, history and much more.
+The exhibition occupies...

 Things to Do

 The Broad, a 120,000 square-foot, $140-million dollar museum, won’t open to the public until late 2014.
 But in the meanwhile they’re getting artists and other public figures featured in their collection to give free talks around LA.